Dr-Eti/ISMiR-ISM_in_R/README.md

 The code is meant for use as supporting materials for an academic paper of mine - currently unpublished but available as a preprint at http://dx.doi.org/10.2139/ssrn.3622934

-There are few options to implement the computational structure of ISM.
+There are not many options that I know of to implement ISM calculations transparently on a computer.
 Luckily the J.N.
 Warfield IP Trust kindly provides ISM software free of charge (see: https://www.jnwarfield.com/ism-software.html).
-Yet the software is not open source.
+Yet the software is not open source and I'm not sure which parts of the original algorithm are implemented, and how.

 This code is my two pennies worth contribution to making ISM available to those interested in
 - looking under the hood of this technique